Skip to content

 What do you need a space for?

-The space provides shared physical resource that are general beyond the reach of an individual, but it also provides the opportunity to work together and avenues for inspiration and collaboration.
+The space provides shared physical resources that are in general beyond the reach of an individual, but it also provides the opportunity to work together and avenues for inspiration and collaboration.

 I can do all I want in my attic/garage/shed?